 Each year Ulman Cancer Fund identifies various service, education, mission engagement, and scholarship opportunities leading up to and during the 4K for Cancer journey.
 These opportunities give the 4K for Cancer participants the opportunity to learn more about the young adult cancer cause, raise awareness, and engage with and support patients, families, communities, doctors, nurses, and researchers that have been impacted by, or are having an impact on, young adult cancer.

 Each team will award two higher education scholarships during their trips.
 The scholarships are named in honor of Jamie Roberts and John Hanley.
 4K Participants will serve as scholarship readers and scorers.
-UCF staff will work with the scholarship recipient to organize a scholarship presentation.
+Ulman staff will work with the scholarship recipient to organize a scholarship presentation.
 The scholarship event could also be combined with a Bone Marrow Drive or Cancer Center Visit.
 The event could be at a sporting event, an outdoor picnic, or a community gathering potluck.

 Hospital Visits with Patients, Families & Staff